¡Uno!: Writing and composition

-In an interview to Rolling Stone, Armstrong stated that the theme of ¡Uno! would be different from that of 21st Century Breakdown and American Idiot, and would not be a third rock opera.
+In an interview to Rolling Stone, Armstrong stated that the theme of ¡Uno! would be different from that of American Idiot (2004), and 21st Century Breakdown (2009), and would not be a third rock opera.
 He added that music on the record would be "punchier, more power pop – somewhere between AC/DC and the early Beatles" than the band's previous albums.
 He also stated that a few songs on the album would also sound like garage rock and dance music.
 According to Armstrong, the song "Kill the DJ" was "straight-up dance music" and "four-on-the-floor rhythm", which the band has never done before.

 According to music critic David Fricke, ¡Uno! is a power pop album less polemic and conceptual than American Idiot or 21st Century Breakdown, and Stephen Thomas Erlewine said that its music is exclusively power pop and three-chord rock songs.
 It was also characterized as pop punk by Scott Kara of The New Zealand Herald and Robert Cooke of The Fly, while Scott Heisel of the Alternative Press said that ¡Uno! is a punk rock album.
 Annie Zaleski of Las Vegas Weekly labeled it as both a pop-punk and pop record.